 It took years, and all their support, and the kind of bravery you only learn while trying to fight through a thunderstorm, but Erin gained the self-respect she needed to leave the one that was drowning her light.

 Coming home should be the safest thing we ever do in this life.
 Where we lay our heads at night should be where monsters will not reach us.
 And yet, so many find themselves making homes with monsters instead.”

 Erin is just one of the women whose stories you can find in this book: After-Rain Skies: A Million Stars.
 This is a compilation of inspiring true stories of domestic abuse survivors, their struggles to break free from the cycle of abuse, and the courage it takes to build a new life for themselves after finally getting out.

-    These stories were shared some by the survivors themselves, others by their loved ones, in the hope that their testimonies could give the kind of help, and hope that they themselves had needed during their time of need, to anyone who might be going through what they went through.
+These stories were shared by the survivors themselves, others by their loved ones, in the hope that their testimonies could give the kind of help, and hope that they had needed during their time of need, to anyone who might be going through what they went through.

 These stories were shared by survivors who wanted to make people pay attention to the members of their society that need assistance and protection most of all.